Cosmic-Ray Mass Composition around the Knee via Principal Component Analysis

 Figure \ref{fig:2Dpca01} presents the two-dimensional PCA0 vs. PCA1 distribution for air showers induced by protons and iron nuclei within the energy interval $\lg(E/\mathrm{eV}) = [15.6 - 15.8]$, based on simulations using the EPOS-LHC hadronic interaction model.
 As can be seen from these distributions, PCA0 captures the largest amount of variance in the data.

 As described in Section \ref{sec:pca}, retaining only the first two principal components preserves most of the information related to the separability between different primary species, at the cost of losing the remaining information contained in the last two principal components, which are associated with the smallest eigenvalues.
-We quantified the separability between proton-induced and iron-induced events using the Figure of Merit (FOM) as follows: we performed a Fischer projection of the two-dimensional PCA0 vs. PCA1 distributions onto a one-dimensional distribution and calculated the FOM for proton- and iron-induced events.
+We quantified the separability between proton-induced and iron-induced events using the Figure of Merit (FOM) as follows: we performed a Fischer projection of the two-dimensional PCA0 vs. PCA1 distributions onto a one-dimensional distribution and calculated the FOM for proton- and iron-induced events

+where $\mu$ and $\sigma$ denote the mean and standard deviation of the distributions.
 In almost all energy intervals, we obtained FOM values greater than 2.
 In comparison, the separability between proton and iron events based solely on individual classical observables such as $N_\mu$, $N_e$, $LCm$, and $Age$ parameter yields FOM values around 1.